Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 validators-key-file="/home/me/me_node/key.yaml"
 ```

-YAML formatted file to load unencrypted validator keys from.
+Path to the YAML formatted file to load unencrypted validator keys from.

-The file can be created when generating validators using the `teku validator generate --keys-output-path` option.
+A YAML-formatted file that stores unencrypted validator keys can be generated using
+the `teku validator generate --keys-output-path` option.

 ### validators-key-files